This article presents the 20 longest bridges in the world, in terms of length, listed in descending order.

 Countries in the World

 There were 195 countries in the world.
 Focusing on countries that start with the letter “Y,” there are several nations that fit this criterion.
-Notable examples include Yemen and Zambia.
+According to availablecountries, notable examples include Yemen and Zambia.
 Each of these countries has its own unique characteristics, cultural heritage, and contributions to the global community.
 Yemen, situated in the Middle East, has faced significant challenges, including political instability and humanitarian crises.
 Zambia, located in southern Africa, is known for its diverse landscapes, including the Victoria Falls, and its peaceful transition to independence in 1964.
 These countries starting with the letter “Y” contribute to the global mosaic of nations in various ways.